manissen/predicting-recipe-health/README.md

 We moved on to examine the missingness of 'rating' in the merged DataFrame by testing the dependency of its missingness.
 We are investigating whether the missiness in the 'rating' column depends on the column 'health_score', which is the feature we create to determine each recipe's health by creating a weighted score based on its nutritional values.

 #### Health Score and Rating
-Null Hypothesis: The missingness of ratings does not depend on the health score of the recipe.
+**Null Hypothesis:** The missingness of ratings does not depend on the health score of the recipe.

-Alternate Hypothesis: The missingness of ratings does depend on the health score of the recipe.
+**Alternate Hypothesis:** The missingness of ratings does depend on the health score of the recipe.

-Test Statistic: The absolute difference of mean in the health score of the distribution of the group without missing ratings and the distribution of the group with missing ratings.
+**Test Statistic:** The absolute difference of mean in the health score of the distribution of the group without missing ratings and the distribution of the group with missing ratings.

-Significance Level: 0.05
+**Significance Level:** 0.05

+<iframe
+  src="assets/health_score_dist_by_missingness.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 #### Results
 **Observed Difference: 19.6667**